tocco/tocco-docs/framework/architecture/hibernate/entity-class-generation.rst

 ^^^^^^^^^^^^^^^^

 It is possible to define custom data types whose values are automatically set when an entity is saved or updated.
-These fields are annotated either with the :abbr:`AlwaysGeneratedValue (ch.tocco.nice2.persist.hibernate.pojo.generator.AlwaysGeneratedValue)` for fields which should be updated on create and update or the :abbr:`InsertGeneratedValue (ch.tocco.nice2.persist.hibernate.pojo.generator.InsertGeneratedValue)` for fields which should only be updated when the entity is created.
+These fields are annotated either with the :nice:`AlwaysGeneratedValue <ch/tocco/nice2/persist/hibernate/pojo/generator/AlwaysGeneratedValue>` for fields which should be updated on create and update or the :nice:`InsertGeneratedValue <ch/tocco/nice2/persist/hibernate/pojo/generator/InsertGeneratedValue>` for fields which should only be updated when the entity is created.

 See :ref:`generated-values`.